 App analytics tracking helps you gauge the effectiveness of your App Extensions by keeping tabs on who is actually downloading your app.

-All you have to do is create an extension, and then select if you want Bing Ads to automatically create a conversion goal.
+All you have to do is create an extension, and then select if you want Microsoft Advertising to automatically create a conversion goal.
 You can also create a mobile app install conversion goal later.
 Like all Universal Event Tracking features, app analytics tracking can provide valuable insight into how your ads are performing and how effectively your budget is being put to work.

 Link your aps in your ad